Transformative Wireless Inc.

 Standards

-The startup is working to get the PHY layer rateless codec technology for proximity space links adopted to the CCSDS standards.
-The startup is periodically presenting its technology developments to two working groups within the CCSDS Space Link Services (SLS) area:
+The startup is working to get the PHY layer rateless codec technology for LEO Optical links adopted to the CCSDS standards.
+The startup is periodically presenting its technology developments to the below working group within the CCSDS Space Link Services (SLS) area:

 Research